Skip to main content

 Including comments means the count reflects the actual content our AI models process during analysis.
 This is fair because comments directly contribute to analysis quality.

-We analyzed 344 scans over 3 months comparing BLoC estimates vs actual traditional line counts.
+We analysed 344 scans over three months comparing BLoC estimates against traditional line counts.

 MetricValue